Explanations on usage when the TPM is initialized

 There are a few exceptions in the following cases:

-- If the symmetric key derivation mechanism was used to generate the symmetric key from the TPM password, and the TPM password is the same on both SNS firewalls.
-In this case, the symmetric key is the same on both SNS firewalls.
-Do note that this applies to SNS firewalls that are part of a high availability cluster, and those that are not.
+- If the symmetric key derivation mechanism was used to generate the symmetric key from the TPM password, and this password is the same on both SNS firewalls.
+In this case, the symmetric key is the same on both SNSfirewalls.

 - Following the exchange of a firewall (RMA) configured in high availability.
 For more information, refer to the instructions in the Stormshield knowledge base article Following an RMA, how can I synchronize the configuration and the content of the TPM? (authentication required).